natbibi/natalie-elwin-mock-google/README.md

 Welcome to our coding challenge!
 Please continue reading to see how we completed the task.

+### Task Requirements
+- [x] Your version of Google should have a homepage, with a logo, search bar and two buttons.
+- [x] Upon pressing one button an API call should be executed and users should be shown a page with ten results.
+- [x] Upon pressing the other, users should be taken to the page of one of the results.

 ***

 ## Installation and Usage